 How to find us and parking

 Have a look at the map on the Venue page if you are unsure about where we are.
 There will be lots of signs in the area so we hope no one gets lost.
-The car park is at the Earth Trust Centre, where they will be having their lambing weekend.
+The car park is at the Earth Trust Centre.
 We will then direct you from the car park out of their site and down the footpath to the Pooh Sticks registration tent.
 There will be lots of signs along the footpath and it's about 10 minutes downhill.
 After you have registered it's another 5 minutes from our registration tent and a few activities in the paddock down hill again to the island and the two bridges where the games take place.

 What time does everything happen?